pyliaorachel/pyliaorachel.github.io/_posts/tutorial/Hardware/2017-04-13-esp8266-with-arduino-trials-and-errors.md

     3. Choose your downloaded `zip` file
 2. Open up any examples under `File > Examples > ITEADLIB_Arduino_WeeESP8266`, for example, the `ConnectWiFi`
 3. Replace the `ssid` and `password` with a reachable WiFi AP at your place
+    - See troubleshooting for the requirements on the AP network
+4. Change the baudrate to a workable one, in our case, `115200`
 5. Select `Tools > Board > Arduino AVR Boards > Arduino/Genuino Mega or Mega2560` (or others), `Tools > Port > YourConnectedPort`
 6. Upload the program to Arduino board
 7. Open up the serial monitor, and you should see messages showing the program interacting with ESP